WHO I AM

-To date, I've edited or completely ghostwritten nearly two dozen manuscripts, ranging from simple family biographies to full-length dissertations with discipline-appropriate citations.
+To date, I've edited or completely ghostwritten nearly two dozen manuscripts, ranging from executive book summaries and CliffsNotes to full-length dissertations with discipline-appropriate citations.
 I am well versed in multiple subject areas and have worked with natural scientists, social scientists, humanities scholars, and ESL students to achieve their academic objectives.
 The fees for such work vary depending on the nature and complexity of the proposed project.
 I also have considerable experience assisting with college admissions essays and recommendation letters.

 I've been involved in bodybuilding, powerlifting, and wrestling since I was 12 years old.
 Visit my Vimeo to see me in action.